stfc/PSyclone/doc/developer_guide/sympy.rst

 ``a_b`` is not the reason for this - without renaming the same clash would happen with the symbol ``b``.

-SymPy uses a symbol table to make sure it creates unique symbols.
-It first adds all references in the expression to the symbol table, which guarantees that no Fortran reference is renamed.
+The SymPy writer uses a symbol table to make sure it creates unique symbols.
+It first adds all References in the expression to the symbol table, which guarantees that no Reference to an existing symbol is renamed.
 The writer then renames all members and makes sure it uses a unique name.
-In the case of ``a%b + a_b + b``, it would create ``a%a_b_1 + a_b + b``, using the name ``a_b_1`` for the member to avoid the name clash with the reference ``a_b`` - so an existing Fortran reference will not be renamed, only members.
+In the case of ``a%b + a_b + b``, it would create ``a%a_b_1 + a_b + b``, using the name ``a_b_1`` for the member to avoid the name clash with the reference ``a_b`` - so an existing Symbol Reference will not be renamed, only members.

 The SymPy writer mostly uses the Fortran writer, but implements the